 - Overall, we see a median increase of 21 percent for Biden and a 17 percent increase for Trump in counties funded by CTCL.

 - Key Biden gains were concentrated in CTCL-funded counties that Clinton won in 2016: Greensboro in Guilford County (25,857 votes, a 17 percent increase), Durham in Durham County (25,905 votes, a 22 percent increase), Asheville in Buncombe County (21,578 votes, a 29 percent increase), and Raleigh in Wake County (94,983, a 32 percent increase).
 In only one of these heavily populated counties, Wake, did Trump’s improvement over 2016 exceed 10,000 votes.

-- Wake County, CTCL’s most richly funded county and the largest in the state, received $2.83 for every Biden vote, or $0.90 cents for every person living there.
+- Wake County, CTCL’s second-most richly funded county and the largest in the state, received $1 million, the equivalent of $2.83 for every Biden vote, or $0.90 cents for every person living there.
 Wake County is a Democratic stronghold, earning Biden more than 393,000 votes—his largest grab in the state and over 167,000 votes more than Trump earned there.